osoisi/osoisi.github.io/aLevels2023dataproject.md

             IF(yearssince>=3 && yearssince<=5,3,
             IF(yearssince>5,5)))
 ```
-Since my son thought that Russell Group Institution and Oxbridge (Oxford and Cambridge) were a big deal, I created a bias by increasing the weighting of Russel Group Institutions by a multiple of 1.2 and Oxbridge by 1.5.
+Since he thought that Russell Group Institution and Oxbridge (Oxford and Cambridge) were a big deal, I created a bias by increasing the weighting of Russel Group Institutions by a multiple of 1.2 and Oxbridge by 1.5 (based on his order of preference).

 ## PowerBI Dashboard
 <iframe title="A_Levels_Project_2024" width="600" height="373.5" src="https://app.powerbi.com/view?r=eyJrIjoiY2I0ZTYyOTUtY2NmYi00ZDE2LThiMDktY2E5OTRhMjg1MDBkIiwidCI6IjliNGE1Yjc1LTE5N2ItNGNkMS1hNTQwLTg5YWRjMTQxYWYxMCJ9" frameborder="0" allowFullScreen="true"></iframe>

+.
+.

 ## Key Findings for the North East:
-At the time of the project, I was in the Northeast and wanted to know the top schools in the region.
+At the time of the project, he was in the Northeast and wanted to know the top schools in the region.

 ### The top 5 schools in the North East based on percentage of students progressing to Oxford or Cambridge are: